hanjoes/swift-decision-tree/README.md

 # Motivation

+Swift ML support on the horizon, (checkout [Swift TensorFlow](https://github.com/tensorflow/swift), [swift-jupyter](https://github.com/google/swift-jupyter)).
+Although swift is still in it's primitive stage, the possibility of utilizing a fast, modern programming language in machine learning exites me.

-Using Swift along with JupyterLab seems one of the sweetest thing I can think of (besides [KrispyKremeDonuts](https://www.krispykreme.com/)).
-This project will help me re-learn Swift by implementing this well-known machine learning algorithm which is also the building block for the versatile [Random Forest](https://en.wikipedia.org/wiki/Random_forest) learning algorithm.
+This project will help me re-learn Swift by implementing this well-known statistical model which is also the building block for the versatile [Random Forest](https://en.wikipedia.org/wiki/Random_forest) learning algorithm.

 # Goals
 In this project, I want to achieve several goals: